 Harassment based on gender, race or other distinctive factors of identity are difficult issues.
 Statistically, 58% of residents report unwanted sexual overtures during learning activity.
 The links below give national statistics on sexual harassment in medical learning environments, and show why it is a particular problem during medical school and residency.

-The same is true for concerns regarding inappropriate activities around student or resident racial and ethnic identity issues.
+The same is true for concerns regarding inappropriate or difficult activities around student or resident racial and ethnic identity issues.
 GMEC’s contact number is 276-639-7911.

 (It is worth clicking on the link to the report embedded in the article above.)